 They are then labeled, packed in cases and stacked on pallets ready to be shipped and to be eaten!

 Photos and content courtesy of Equal Exchange.

-Organic Soy-free Bittersweet and Semi-Sweet Chocolate Chips
+Soy-free Bittersweet and Semi-Sweet Chocolate Chips

 Soy-free Semi-Sweet Chocolate Chips